aspose-cells/Aspose.Cells-Doc-md/english/java/showcases/html5-spreadsheet-editor-by-aspose-cells-for-java/spreadsheet-editor-developer-guide/spreadsheet-editor-working-with-cells/_index.md

   - WorksheetView.clearCurrentCellFormatting
   - WorksheetView.clearCurrentCellContents
   - WorksheetView.clearCurrentCell

 ### **Selecting a Cell**
 Use your mouse pointer to point to a cell.
 Click a cell to select it.
 The selected cell is highlighted by a bold rectangle.

-**How it works?**
+**How it works:**

-When the user click a cell, the event is handled by JavaScript callback function which is attached to Primefaces component.
+When the user clicks a cell, the event is handled by a JavaScript callback function that is attached to the PrimeFaces component.

 #### **Cell selection callback**
 {{< highlight java >}}